ruxandraRosu/egeria/open-metadata-implementation/access-services/information-view/information-view-server/docs/user/register-tool.md

   }
 }

-VoidResponse response with success or error status
+RegistrationResponse for success containing details of the software server capability entity create or error response otherwise

 ```
 ----